French CEFR Levels Explained: A1, A2, B1, B2 and C1

 - Ask for directions using simple question forms

-Typical situations: Describing routines and preferences, booking accommodation, giving simple opinions.
+Typical situations: Describing routines and preferences, booking accommodation, giving simple opinions, writing a short email or text message.

 What you should know: